Nenkai/gt-modding-hub/docs/ps3/other/rpcs3_setup.md

 2. Download RadminVPN and install it.
 3. Connect to the Network `RPCS3 LAN`, Password is `Onlineplz`.
 4. Copy the IP shown below your name in RadminVPN.
-5. Open RPCS3s Config File for GT5, located in `/config/custom_configs/GT5s-GameID.yml`.
-If said file doesn't exist, right-click on GT5 and select `Create Custom Configuration`, then click save and check again.
-6. Paste the IP you copied earlier in the IP Address field at the bottom.
+5. Open RPCS3, Paste the IP to `Network` -> `Bind address` in settings.
-7. Open RPCS3, and make sure you have Network Status set to Connected, and PSN Status set to Disconnected for GT5.
-(Right-click on GT5 and select `Create Custom Configuration`)
+6. Make sure you have Network Status set to `Connected`, and PSN Status set to `Disconnected` for GT5.
-8. Run GT5, go to the Secret Settings at the very bottom of the Settings menu, and enable `label_lounge` under Display Options.
+7. Run GT5, go to the Secret Settings at the very bottom of the Settings menu, and enable `label_lounge` under Display Options.
 Also enable Online Lounge Demo under `Special Network Options` to the right.
-9. Go to the LAN Racing Symbol in the Main Menu, select `LAN Battle` and you should be good to go!
+8. Go to the LAN Racing Symbol in the Main Menu, select `LAN Battle` and you should be good to go!